Octavius-Dante/Tetra-Proxima/BAS_GIT_integration/Readme.md

 </br>
 </br>

-Chnages can be reverted usign this button
+Chnages can be reverted using this button
 </br>
 </br>
 <img src="./files/bg_29.png" >